Now Available with Integrated Security

 Surprisingly few of today’s out-of-the-box solutions come with cybersecurity protection and prevention built-in.
 Instead, cybersecurity features come as add-on modules, often with a stiff sticker price that requires businesses to choose between performance and protection, with the added burden of navigating DIY networking solutions.

-Thankfully, Hydro One Telecom is the first service provider in Canada and among the first worldwide to offer a solution that integrates network connectivity and security in one comprehensive package.
+Thankfully, Acronym is the first service provider in Canada and among the first worldwide to offer a solution that integrates network connectivity and security in one comprehensive package.

 Fortinet—our trusted partner in cyber-safe brand network connectivity.